 The rates still have to be reviewed by Division of Insurance actuaries, and only individual policy rates (not family rates) will be posted online, Franchini said.
 Nor will the agency be posting information, yet, about tax credits or subsidies available for uninsured New Mexicans who seek coverage after Oct.
 1 on the planned online insurance marketplace.

-Transparency, competition kept rates low
+Transparency, and competition kept rates low

 Asked why rates were so much lower than insurance companies had predicted, Franchini and another source pointed to market competition and transparency, respectively.